 REMEDIES OF SELLER

-The remedies available to the seller under the Sale of Goods Act may be classified into two categories
+The remedies available to the seller under the law related to Sale of Goods Act may be classified into two categories

 (A) Remedies against buyer personally.